A-J-Bauer/JQuery-Knock/README.md

 # JQuery-Knock
-A jQuery plugin for detecting a user knock code / beat sequence.
+A jQuery plugin for detecting a knock code / beat sequence e.g. for activating hidden features..

 # Example
 ```